tmasch/bpf_be/documentation/Iconobase - Classes.md

 These Edges only contain a number so that Criteria (if there are several) can be arranged in the most user-friendly way.
 Since every Criterion is only linked to one record of this kind, one could likewise place this number as attribute of the Criterion record, it is here in the Edge for the sake of consistency with other Edges.

+**Edge between Criterion and Option (EdgeCriterionOption):**

+This Edge only has a number so that the Options are listed in the most user-friendly way.
+This number could also be made an attribute of the Option, it is placed here for the sake of consistency with other Edges.

 **Additional criteria for creating links:**

 A Criterion record has one and only one link to an Iconography, a Heraldic Object, or an Object record (Person, Family, Personification, Natural Object, Organisation, Place, Text).
 Since these records will most probably be created as part of editing an Iconography etc. record, this criterion should be fulfilled automatically (but, there must be some provisions for relinking it to another record, this could happen sometimes)